writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ### Hosts - hosts.yaml

 Each host from the inventory is entered into the hosts file.
-You won'te that there is minimal data in here, however note the group for each host is based on the hosts' operating system i.e ios, eos, nxos, junos.
+You will note that there is minimal data in here, however note the group for each host is based on the hosts' operating system i.e ios, eos, nxos, junos.

 Nornirs inheritance model is used to populate data at the group level.
 An extension of this using the example inventory is below: